wcarmon/docs/rust/tracing.md

     span.record_error(&anyhow!("boom").into());

-    //TODO: how to associate logs via log!(...)
+    //TODO: how to associate logs via log!(...) macros

     // ...